 Published on February 2nd, 2016 | by Millennium Magazine Staff0

-The U.S. Preventive Services Task Force is an independent group of national experts in primary care, prevention, and evidence-based medicine.
-The aim of the Task Force’s work is to evaluate and identify critical preventive health services that a primary care professional can perform.
+The U.S. Preventive Services Task Force is an independent, volunteer panel of national experts in prevention and evidence-based medicine.
+The Task Force makes evidence-based recommendations on primary care services.

-For more information on the Task Force and to read its full report on risk assessment, genetic counseling and genetic testing for BRCA-related cancer in women, visit www.uspreventiveservicestaskforce.org.
+For more information on the Task Force and to read the full report on screening for high blood pressure, visit www.uspreventiveservicestaskforce.org.